alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
 This initial release includes four data-modules, and the module of focus for this bounty is:

 **4. Cluster Analysis**
 - The overview of a token's holder wallets that have transferred freely between themselves, instead of buying directly from an exchange.
-There are two types of token transfers included in this definition:
+Our defintion of cluster includes three types of transfers between holder wallets:
   - A) SOL
   - B) The token of interest
+  - C) SOL and/or the token of interest (more details [below](#module-details))
 - The specific data to be analyzed includes total percentage held in active clusters, number of wallets per cluster, and more.
-- You can learn more about clusters in this documentation from Bubblemaps.
+- You can learn more about clusters from this [video](https://youtu.be/WGLXQgMNTAg?si=KG_t_7k7GCNvqfQ_) from Bubblemaps.
+We understand that our defition is a smaller scope than theirs at the moment.

 Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.